johann122004/WD-Lopez-Seatwork-2/readme.md

 - Whats the purpose
   - The purpose of the project is to familiarize the user with Web Design.
 - What are key components
+  - The key components that are used are a Single Page Website component, a Parallax transition component, and a Transactional component
 - What technology used and how it is used
+  - The technology that are used are HTML and CSS.
+The HTML is used for creating the main body of the website.
+The CSS is used for designing and arranging the elements placed in HTML file.

 ### Key Components
 <!-- TODO: List of Key Components -->